-Designed a contextual UI/UX ecosystem for autonomous mobility, creating a seamless experience for shared, fully autonomous transportation.
+Designed a contextual UI/UX ecosystem for autonomous mobility that transforms stressful urban commuting into a safe, seamless, and restorative experience.
 Completed through a Bay Area design challenge in collaboration with Zoox and AAU.

 ROLE